apache/openwhisk-wskdeploy/docs/sync_projects_between_client_and_server.md

 Now, when we try to undeploy `Extension2` using `~/wskdeploy undeploy --projectname MyManagedProjectWithDependency`, only one dependency `hellowhisk` is deleted and the other dependency `helloworlds` is not deleted as its referred by `Extension1`.

-> **Note:** Here the dependent package belong to project `HelloWorlds` which has a single package `helloworlds`.
+> **Note:** Here the dependent package belongs to project `HelloWorlds` which has a single package `helloworlds`.
 Whisk Deploy does not support having dependencies with multiple packages.
 The reason behind this limitation is when a dependency is specified in manifest file using label (`custom-hellowhisk`) which is different than the dependent package name (`hellowhisk`), `custome-hellowhisk` is created as a binding to `hellowhisk`.
 OpenWhisk does not support creating a package which is bound to multiple packages.

 ### Package Binding